 The Full Proposal is the required second stage of requesting funding from the Foundation.
-Full Proposals are by invitation only, after a request has passes through the Online Funding Inquiry state.
+Full Proposals are by invitation only, after a request has passed through the Online Funding Inquiry state.
 All Full Proposals must be submitted electronically using the Templeton Portal.
 To complete a Full Proposal form, you should:

-Summary – The Summary Information page contains all of the core descriptive highlights of your proposed project including the Project Title, Executive Summary, Relation to Donor Intent, Request Amount, and project dates.
+Summary – The Summary Information page contains all of the core descriptive highlights of your proposed project including the Project Title, Executive Summary, Relation to Donor Intent, Request Amount, and Project Dates.

-Personnel – The Personnel Information page collects information on the people who will be involved in implementing the project (if funded)
+Personnel – The Personnel Information page collects information on the people who will be involved in implementing the project (if funded).

-Results – The Results page covers three topic of vital importance to all philanthropic projects considered by the John Templeton Foundation: 1 the Outputs (products), 2 the Outcomes (the immediate difference the project will make), 3 the Enduring Impact (the potential long-term changes and differences that may be traced back to this project).
+Results – The Results page covers three topics of vital importance to all philanthropic projects considered by the John Templeton Foundation: 1 the Outputs (products), 2 the Outcomes (the immediate difference the project will make), 3 the Enduring Impact (the potential long-term changes and differences that may be traced back to this project).

 Budget - The Budget page allows the Foundation to collect the details descibing how the requested funds would be used to finance the proposed project.
 This section consists of a required Budget Template (downloadable in Excel), a Budget Narrative, and a computation of the project's Cost Effectiveness.